 chocolate chip cookie pie filling

-homemade pie crust - you can skip this step if using a store-bought unbaked pie crust
+- You can skip this step if using a store-bought unbaked pie crust.

 - In a large mixing bowl and using a pastry blender (or two forks), mix together the all-purpose flour, salt, cold cubed butter, and cold vegetable shortening until you have small pea-size pieces.
 Some larger pea-size pieces are fine too.
 You can use a knife to clear out the pastry blender if it gets clogged as you mix everything together.